Film Spoilers and

 In this supernatural thriller's twisting plot, spoiled, promiscuous sexpot Jessica King (Katie Holmes) - the sultry daughter of a prominent citizen in Brixton, Georgia, was suddenly and mysteriously missing in a baffling case.

 The Southern swamp town's widowed psychic and single mother Annie Wilson (Cate Blanchett) ultimately had a vision that backwater resident Donnie Barksdale (Keanu Reeves) was innocent, but because of his violent abuse of wife Valerie (Hilary Swank), he was erroneously charged with the crime of Jessica's murder - and imprisoned.

 He strangled her as he forcibly held her over the car hood.
 During the strangulation, there were two views of the victim - one of Jessica being killed, and one of Annie who was envisioning the murder.
 Afterwards, Collins deposited Jessica's body in the misty swamp water.

-Collins was also about to kill Annie by assaulting her with a flashlight, because she knew of his guilt during a vision at the lake with him, but was saved from a similar fate by the 'ghost' of mentally-deranged Buddy Cole (Giovanni Ribisi), who punched Wayne and knocked him out.
-Buddy was thought to be institutionalized at the state hospital at the time, but Annie was stunned to learn that he had suicidally hanged himself earlier that day in the shower room.
+Collins was then about to kill Annie by assaulting her with a flashlight, because she knew of his guilt during the vision at the lake with him, but she was saved from a similar fate by the 'ghost' of mentally-deranged Buddy Cole (Giovanni Ribisi), who punched Wayne and knocked him out.
+Buddy was thought to have been institutionalized at the state hospital at the time, but Annie was stunned to learn that he had suicidally hanged himself earlier that day in the shower room.
 However, she had proof that his "ghost" had been there to protect her - a washcloth that he had returned to her.
 Afterwards, Wayne confessed to his guilt.

 Ginger Snaps (2000, Canada)